canada-nyc/django-simpleimages/docs/source/configuration.rst

 Add ``simpleimages`` to your ``INSTALLED_APPS`` to use the management command.

-If you dont want to overwrite existing images, then set ``SIMPLEIMAGES_OVERWRITE`` to false.
+If you want to transform the images uses workers, set the ``SIMPLEIMAGES_TRANFORM_CALLER`` to a function that will call the transform function.
+It defaults to ``'simpleimages.callers.default'``

+See :ref:`async docs<async>` for details.

 Requirements